ewdlop/Why-is-AI-feeling-lacking-foundaiton/README.md

+One person that did 0.0........1% of works want to take infinity percent of credit = RELGIONS

 GOd kows what I am talking about.

 these group are trying to make it like they sohuld get ready to lose a famiyl member.